CamGrayson94/Personal_Projects/README.md

 This folder contains the personal projects listed below.

 Navigate through these projects by choosing the project folder at the top of this page.
-This folder will contain all files for that project.
+This folder will contain all files pertaining to that project.
+If you click on a file, you will be given an option to download or view.

 | Project Folder Name  | Main Project File |Ideas | Tools Used | Description |
 | ------------- | ------------- | ------------- | ------------- | ------------- |